Madelyne Pryor: Powers and abilities

 After her apparent resurrection as a non-physical entity of psionic energy (similar to the Shadow King) by Nate Grey, Madelyne regained her natural mutant abilities albeit without the demonic enhancements, though her powers are still considerable.
 Her telepathy enables her to read minds, broadcast her thoughts, create illusions, change or erase memories, and defend herself against other telepaths.
 With her telekinesis, Madelyne can lift and manipulate large objects, levitate, fire powerful mental force-blasts, form protective shields, and rearrange small objects on a molecular level.
 Madelyne also utilizes her powers to augment her physical strength and agility, making her formidable in hand-to-hand combat.
 Madelyne also learned how to use her powers to teleport over long distances by psychokinetically shifting in and out of the astral plane, and was shown to be able to carry along at least one other person with her when teleporting, and was also able to channel psionic energies from other psionic-powered mutants to boost her own abilities or those of another (usually Nate and Cable).
-It's speculated that Selene's tutelage made these added abilities possible.
+It is speculated that Selene's tutelage made these added abilities possible.
 Since being restored back into a flesh-and-blood physical human-being, Madelyne seems not to have the teleporting and psionic-energy channeling abilities anymore, and so then uses Limbo's magic to teleport.

 As the Red Queen, Madelyne additionally demonstrated other abilities of a mysterious nature which she referred to as "magic", which were probably related to the eldritch magics she had previously wielded.
 She was shown to heal wounds, locate spirits interdimensionally, and work in conjunction with science to restore life to the dead.

 To prepare Madelyne to rule Limbo as its next queen Illyana Rasputin had been teaching her other magics.
 The first example shown is how to channel emotions to create certain types of weapons similar to the Soulsword and the Souldagger.
-By channeling her emotional pain and regret, Madelyne created a mystical scythe weapon called both the "Scythe of Sorrows" and the "Soul-Scythe", and uses it as a symbol to command Limbo’s demons and as a medium to focus Limbo's magic.
+By channeling her emotional pain and regret, Madelyne created a mystical scythe weapon called both the "Scythe of Sorrows" and the "Soul-Scythe", and uses it as a symbol to command Limbo's demons and as a medium to focus Limbo's magic.
 Illyana also handed Limbo's huge library of eldritch texts over to Pryor, which she consults as needed.